.

 Biography

 For people who want the more long-winded (but certainly still fairly abridged) version of Solomon's biography, from a young Sharlayan governor's son to a Limsan arcanima academy, war, and beyond.
-However, to get a more visceral taste of this, the 'stories' link at the top of the page might be useful!
+However, to get a more visceral taste of this, the 'Stories' link at the top of the page might be useful!

 Philosophies